Jul

-If you read my post here, you know that boundaries are essential to leading a healthy life.
-Knowing you need them and being able to set them are two entirely different matters though.
+Knowing that you need these lines, or boundaries, and being able to set them are two entirely different matters though.

-We are bombarded by people and things that require our time, attention and money.
+We are constantly bombarded by people and things that require our time, attention and money.
 The key is to discern which requests and demands to say “yes” to and which to refuse.
-What responsibilities do you have that can only be met by you (marriage, motherhood, personal finances for example)?
-These activities should take priority.
+I like to ask a question to help me determine what is most important:

-Once you have met your true priorities, you can give out of the over-flow of your life which enables you to give gladly, not grudgingly.
+Once you have met your true priorities, you can give out of the overflow of your life which enables you to give gladly, not grudgingly.
 Living this way inevitably leads to you saying “no” to some requests.
 Here are some quick guidelines for saying “no” well:

-Keep it Simple- Once you have decided that you need to refuse a request, keep your response short.
+Keep it Simple – Once you have decided that you need to refuse a request, keep your response short.
 For example,”No thank you.
 I am unable to do that at this time.”
 The longer your explanation the more opportunities you give the other person to find a “hole” in your argument and a response about how you can do what he or she is requesting.

 The truth is the strength of your “no” lies in your inner resolve.
 Once you have decided that you need to set a boundary, you can calmly reinforce that boundary without getting angry.

-Be Empathetic-If the other person responds angrily, remain calm and respond with empathy.
+Be Empathetic – If the other person responds angrily, remain calm and respond with empathy.
 For example,”I am so sorry that you feel frustrated.”
 DO NOT, however, allow the other person’s anger to change your mind about your boundary.
 Unhealthy people are accustomed to using anger and manipulation to get what they want.
 You are actually loving them by teaching them that healthy people do not give in to petulant behavior.

-Be Prepared- If you are just beginning to learn how to set boundaries, it is important to have some standard responses and to actually practice them.
+Be Prepared – If you are just beginning to learn how to set boundaries, it is important to have some standard responses and to actually practice them.
 For example,”I’ll have to check my calendar and get back with you.” or “I will have to ask my husband.”
 This response will give you time to seriously consider the request and determine if you should do it or not.

 It is also important to realize that there are some things which we need to do even though we don’t want to.
 Ask God for wisdom about what those things are.
 There is definitely a difference in being selfish (constantly taking from others without giving anything back) and taking care of yourself (giving out of the overflow of your life rather than giving at the expense of your health, finances and family relationships).